Retainer payments—sometimes more low key referred to as deposits—are a crucial part of running a successful photography business.

 One of the added benefits of a flat fee retainer is that it encourages clients to book higher packages.
 Since the retainer is the same regardless of the package they choose, clients may feel more comfortable going for the bigger option.

 Keep in mind, these are starting points as suggestions but you can customize your fee depending on your businesses specific needs.
-You can absolutely charge more (or less) to make it work with your business!

 I understand the hesitation that comes with lowering your retainer amount—especially if you rely on that upfront money to cover expenses.
 But over time, this strategy helps even out your cash flow across the year.
 You’ll still make the same amount of money, but you’ll defer some of those payments to later dates, which can actually benefit you as your bookings fill up.